Kaelinkes/Banking-app-Java/README.md

 ## 📌 Overview
 This is a simple **console-based banking application written in Java**.
 It allows a user to interact with a mock bank account by viewing their balance, depositing money, withdrawing money, and exiting the program.
+This program is to show my learning fo methods and class variables(global variables).

 The app runs in a loop until the user chooses to exit.